loopandlearn/news/docs/index.md

 ### TCOYD ONE 2024 August Meeting

-The ONE Conference, put on by Take Control of Your Diabetes (TCOYD), is the ultimate conference and retreat for ADULTS with type one diabetes and their loved ones.
+The ONE Conference, put on by Taking Control of Your Diabetes (TCOYD), is the ultimate conference and retreat for ADULTS with type one diabetes and their loved ones.
 TCOYD is a nonprofit, charitable organization that has been around since 1995.

 > Thank you to LnL member Wendy Fuller for sharing these meeting highlights from San Diego, CA, 16-18 August 2024!